AI is no longer an experiment, the question is no longer "if"

 5. Internal communication and change management

-The technical work is 30-40% of the project.
+Technical work is 30-40% of the project.
 The other 60-70% is getting people to use the tool, trust it, give feedback.
-That’s not a software problem - that’s change management.
+That is not a software problem, it is change management.

 Which AI integration fits your company?